monosource/radare2-explorations/intro/getting_info.md

 # Getting Information

-When before going deep into analyzing a file with radare2, you first need some key pieces of information.
+Before going deep into analyzing a file with radare2, you first need some key pieces of information.

 ## Beauty is in the `i` of the beholder